Talk to our experts

 Q: What are the main benefits of using Gloroots as an Employer of Record in Lithuania vs. setting up your own entity?

-- Cost Efficiency: Avoid the EUR 2,500 minimum share capital and legal/accounting costs of entity setup.
+• No setup costs — Avoid the €2,500 minimum share capital and legal/accounting fees of entity incorporation.

 Direct Entity vs. Gloroots EOR in Lithuania